mpvd/vTuner-Emulator-YCast/README.md

   * YCast has a [GPLv3]-License and is free.
 Check [PyPI](https://pypi.org/project/ycast/) or [GitHub](https://github.com/milaq/YCast/releases)
   * dockerfile and bootstrap.sh based on [netraams/ycast-docker](https://hub.docker.com/r/netraams/ycast-docker)
   * more info about [Flask](https://flask.palletsprojects.com/en/1.1.x/) and the [License](https://github.com/pallets/flask/blob/master/LICENSE.rst)
-  * Also this docker is distributed in the hope that it will be useful, but without any warranty.
+  * Also this docker/code is distributed in the hope that it will be useful, but without any warranty.
 You use it at our own risk.

+ ## ToBe done in Future
+  * If you open the YCast server in your browser, it shows strange codes.
+It would be cool, if it would show the stations.yml
+  * Editable stations.yml in browser: Right know you have to edit it from your Raspberry
+  * If you change the stations.yml you have to reboot the server.
+I think this is caused by Flask.
+As far as I know it should run in debug-mode, to make this possible.
+But didn't had time to go deeper.
+  * As far as I understand YCast 1.0.0 is using the old API of Radio Browser.
+I don't know why, but maybe this will be an issue in Future.

+  Feel free to contact me, if you have any optimization: [Report an Issue](https://github.com/mpvd/vTuner-Emulator-YCast/issues)